mvyasu/tf-lore/content/Seasons/S05/06_World_Tour.md

 - Love Bombs are available as arena carriables, left behind by eliminated contestants and detonating after a short delay.
 - Valentine-themed Arenas.

->**Scotty:** It's that time of the year folks!
+>**SCOTTY:** It's that time of the year folks!
 Love is in the air and it's explosive!
 >
->**June:** It sure is Scotty!
+>**JUNE:** It sure is Scotty!
 During this stop eliminated contestants will drop a heart-shaped bomb that you can pick up and throw before it goes BOOM!
 >
->**Scotty:** Yup!
+>**SCOTTY:** Yup!
 Get ready to feel the love, or dodge it!

 ![[S05_World_Tour_03_CNS.png]]
 # //SYS$WT.CNS